Clemons9032/osticket-prereqs/README.md

-# osticket-prereqs
 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial is a setup and install guide for osTicket ticketing systems
+This project is a tuturiol meant to setup and install a guide for osTicket ticketing systemIt'll be built in microsoft azure for project ease and accessibility.
+It'll also be accompanied with a video highlighting install process.

 <h2>Video Demonstration</h2>